 - Ethanol

 Sometimes ethanol is used to aid in the extraction of THC-a during CO2 extraction.
-Some systems that bleed in the ethanol are rudimentary and there is no way to confirm if the correct amount of ethanol is being added or not.
-The ethanol concentration can be monitored by NIR to assure that the concentration is correct and constant.
+Some systems that bleed in the ethanol are rudimentary, and there is no way to confirm if the correct amount of ethanol is being added or not.
+NIR can monitor the ethanol concentration to ensure that the concentration is correct and constant.

-An NIR sensor can be installed in a flow cell so that measurements can be taken as the CO2 and extract flow through piping from the extractor.
-The NIR flow cells are rated up to 2,500 PSI which is well within pressures used in CO2 extractors.
+A NIR sensor can be installed into a flow cell, which allows users to take measurements as the CO2 and extract flow through piping from the extractor.
+The NIR flow cells are rated up to 2,500 PSI, which is well within the pressures used in CO2 extractors.

 How does Near Infrared measure cannabinoids?

 Wavelengths in the Near IR are beamed into the extract during extraction.
-A detector measures the response of the material to the various wavelengths of Near IR and compares this to a calibration model.
-This produces a real time measurement of THC, THCa, CBD, CBDa and other cannabinoids.
+A detector measures the response of the material to the various wavelengths of Near IR, and then compares this to a calibration model.
+This produces a real-time measurement of THC, THCa, CBD, CBDa, and other cannabinoids.

 November 23, 2021 at 7:21 pm